maryam-w07/Dental-Clinic-Voice-AI-Receptionist/README.md

 ```
 this will generate a livekit.toml and docker file and start the build process.
 It will automatically build the agent container.

-3.**Deploy:** Once the agent is registered, use the deploy command to build the **Docker image** and push it to LiveKit’s global infrastructure:
+3. **Deploy:** Once the agent is registered, use the deploy command to build the **Docker image** and push it to LiveKit’s global infrastructure:

 ```
 lk agent deploy

 ```

 4. **Verify Deployment:** You can verify if your agent is live and see how many "Worker" processes are ready to answer calls: